Our contest presents an opportunity to show the world through a unique lens – that of the SGS student.

 What makes a photograph a winner?
 Technical quality, clarity, and composition are all important, but so too is a flair for the unexpected and the ability to capture a picture-perfect moment.

-Photographs should be entered into one of the following five categories.
+Photographs should be entered into one of the following six categories.

 - The Natural World—Nature, landscapes; geological, biological, or climatological features (not including animals).

 - Animals—Photos of non-human living beings and creatures from around the world.

 - Travel—Locales, peoples, or activities in the United States and abroad that convey a sense of place.

 - Photojournalism—A photo (or a series of photos) that tell a story, or that capture a specific global event or perspective either at Stanford or abroad.
 The image should be accompanied by a caption that helps explain the story witnessed by the photographer.

 - Hometown Love—A photo from the time spent at home in quarantine during the coronavirus lockdown.

 Submitted photographs must have been taken by the entrant within the three years prior to the submission date.
 Please do not send photos that have been entered in a prior year's contest.

 Category winners and a grand prize winner will be selected, in addition to honorable mentions.
 Category winners and honorable mentions will then be added to social media for a "Popular Vote," and the winner will receive an additional prize.
 Photos will be displayed in the SGS offices and may be used in printed materials and/or online.

 Cropped and edited photos are eligible in all categories.